Shining the Holy Ark: Reception

 Though critical reactions to Shining the Holy Ark varied widely, nearly every review concluded with a strong recommendation to buy the game.
 Next Generation summarized, "Boasting some sharp, innovative graphics and interesting gameplay elements that haven't been widely used in traditional, turn-based RPGs, SHA truly shines."
 Rich Leadbetter of Sega Saturn Magazine called it "the best RPG I've played in ages."
 Trent Ward, reviewing for GameSpot, summed up that "There's nothing in Shining the Holy Ark that RPG fans haven't seen in one form or another before, but it does put them all together nicely."
 GamePro wrote "Shining the Holy Ark's hypnotic gameplay, supernatural story line, and spellbinding fun will pleasantly entrance you."

 Reviewers overwhelmingly approved of the game's graphics.
 Crispin Boyer of Electronic Gaming Monthly said it has "some of the best animation ever seen in an RPG."
 He and his co-reviewer Dan Hsu both found the first-person perspective a refreshing change from the overhead perspective used in nearly every other RPG of the time.
 Next Generation instead stated that it is the game's particular combination of polygons and sprites that "gives SHA a high level of detail and a visual uniqueness that not only looks great during gameplay, but sets the title apart from the bulk of other recent games in the genre."
 GamePro commented that the "crisp, colorful sprites combine with creepy creatures and eye-catching spells to deliver a visually appealing adventure."
 Leadbetter was less enthusiastic about the graphics than most, saying that the villages are stunning but the dungeon designs are dull.

 Reactions to the story were more mixed.
 While Leadbetter, Sushi-X of EGM, and GamePro all commented positively on it, Ward said it was generic and predictable, with the only saving grace being the solid English translation.
 Next Generation seconded Ward on these points, but added that the story was at least "deep enough to keep up a solid, substantial pace."

 Commentary on the gameplay centered almost exclusively on the combat.
 Leadbetter remarked that the game features "a wealth of different adversaries, each with different capabilities that make each confrontation a different tactical challenge."
 Next Generation and Crispin Boyer of EGM both praised the pixie system as adding further depth to the game.
 However, Boyer, along with Ward, also said that the enemy animations often drag on too long, slowing the pace of battle.
 Ward still had an overall positive impression of the combat, and asserted that "The game is well balanced and provides a fighting challenge without making it impossible to win scenarios."
 EGM's Shawn Smith disagreed, saying the enemy types get increasingly hard too quickly.
-In contrast, GamePro said the fact that players don't lose any of the items they've acquired when their party is wiped out makes the game too easy.
+In contrast, GamePro said the fact that players do not lose any of the items they have acquired when their party is wiped out makes the game too easy.